BhattacharyaLab/scVIDR/docs/installation/getting-started.md

 #### Step 2: Create and run a Docker container

-To run a Docker container with SCVIDR, you need to set up the ports and bind mount your local directory for easy file access.
-Here’s how:
+To run a Docker container with SCVIDR, you need to set up the ports for easy access.
+Here's how:

 1. **Run the Docker container**: